Hotels in Cork

 weather_cloudy

-December, Low crowds, average high temperature 9 degrees Celsius, average low temperature 5 degrees Celsius.
+January, no crowd data, average high temperature 8 degrees Celsius, average low temperature 4 degrees Celsius.
 Cloudy most days.

 weather_cloudy

-February, Low crowds, average high temperature 9 degrees Celsius, average low temperature 4 degrees Celsius.
+February, no crowd data, average high temperature 9 degrees Celsius, average low temperature 4 degrees Celsius.
 Cloudy most days.

 10°